 Even though it can be confusing at first, dry mouth is a symptom that almost everyone experiences when consuming cannabis.
 To explain what it is exactly (and then how to get rid of it), we’ll need to go into a Walter White mode for a little bit.

 I made a PDF version of this list so you can have it on you at all times.
 I’ll email it to you in a minute if you’re in.

 When we smoke cannabis, we also take in several groups of compounds that produce a bunch of different effects in us.
 All of these compound are located in the small hair-like structures called trichomes.

 Trichomes are small, translucent hairs located on the epidermis, the outer layer tissue of the cannabis plant.
 Trichomes contain two chemical substances, cannabinoids and terpenes.
 There are more than a 100 different cannabinoids, but the most prominent are THC, CBD, CBN and CBG.

-Once we smoke (or metabolize) these cannabinoids, they get transported into our bloodstream and then activate various receptors in our bodies.
+Once we smoke (or metabolize) cannabinoids, they get transported into our bloodstream and then activate various receptors in our bodies.

-These receptors are a part of our very own endocannabinoid system: a physiological factory of cellular activators and receptors which help balance many of our cellular processes, like regulation of appetite, energy metabolism, food intake, immune system response and many more. (study)
+These receptors are a part of our very own endocannabinoid system: A physiological factory of cellular activators and receptors which help balance many of our cellular processes, like regulation of appetite, energy metabolism, food intake, immune system response and many more. (study)

-So, the big question is:
+So, the big question is this: